heistp/irtt/README.md

 	 be meaningful.
 Well-configured NTP hosts may be able to synchronize within a few milliseconds.
 	 [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol)
-	 ([Linux](http://linuxptp.sourceforge.net) implementation here) should be
-	 capable of higher precision, but I've not tried it myself as I don't have any supported hardware.
+	 ([Linux](http://linuxptp.sourceforge.net) implementation here) is capable of much higher precision.
+For example, using two [PCEngines APU2](http://pcengines.ch/apu2.htm) boards (which support PTP hardware timestamps) connected directly by Ethernet, the clocks may be synchronized within a few microseconds.

 	 Note that client and server synchronization is not needed for either RTT or IPDV (even send and receive IPDV) values to be correct.
 RTT is measured with client times only, and since IPDV is measuring differences between successive